usnistgov/pages-root/README.md

 about those repos is extracted from the html title tag in each repo's index.html.

-The list is only semi-dynamic because it will only be updated on a push to this repo or on a site rebuild.  (pages currently enforces a manual site rebuild for all sites every four hours.)
+The list is only semi-dynamic because it will only be updated on a push to this repo or on a site rebuild.  (pages currently forces a site rebuild for all sites every four hours.)